Alfons0329/SA_Fall_2018/HW3/README.md

 ## FTP part

-### Install the pure-ftpd if nothing is found in your /usr/ports
+### Step 1.
+Install the pure-ftpd if nothing is found in your /usr/ports
 * First install the snap if is says cd /usr/ports/ftp/pureftpd /usr/ports/ftp/pureftpd: No such file or directory.
 ```sh